|

 journals, the essay proposes that the natural environment is used as a allegory in which we talk to ourselves about race,

-fascination with Ancient Egypt.
-It considers the semiotics of souvenir-photography within the museum, and the purchase of
+public's fascination with Ancient Egypt.
+It considers the semiotics of souvenir-photography within the museum, and the purchase

-Princess of Wales in 1997.
-Examining the nature of flowers at funerals, and the relationship between childhood and death,
+death of Diana, Princess of Wales in 1997.
+Examining the nature of flowers at funerals, and the relationship between childhood

-the essay goes on to interpret the desire to throw flowers onto the hearse in the light of previously examined notions of
+and death, the essay goes on to interpret the desire to throw flowers onto the hearse in the light of previously examined

-relics and touching.
+notions of relics and touching.
 "Acquisition, Envy and the Museum Visitor", Experiencing Material Culture in the Western World, Ed.
-Susan Pearce,

-Leicester University Press, 1997 This essay discusses the relationship between collectors, visitors, curators and collections, and how it is affected by
+Susan Pearce, Leicester University Press, 1997 This essay discusses the relationship between collectors, visitors, curators and collections, and how it

-the presentation of preserved objects in television programmes and the popular press.
-It proposes that projects like the People's
+is affected by the presentation of preserved objects in television programmes and the popular press.
+It proposes that projects

-Shows mark a shift away from reverence towards competition.
-"The Real Thing", Museological Review, 1996 This essay examines the project Four Defining Absences (Museum of Mankind, 1995) in which four objects from the museum's
+like the People's Shows mark a shift away from reverence towards competition.
+"The Real Thing", Museological Review, 1996 This essay examines the project Four Defining Absences (Museum of Mankind, 1995) in which four objects from

-collection are defined in their absence by their histories and the objects and spaces which have surrounded them since collection.
+the museum's collection are defined in their absence by their histories and the objects and spaces which have surrounded them

-It goes on to discuss the nature of realness with reference to the fabrication of relics within the early Christian Church,
+since collection.
+It goes on to discuss the nature of realness with reference to the fabrication of relics within the early

 ||||